Short-Term Job Adventures West Virginia

 • Experience Learning is now seeking Resident Field Instructors for the summer/fall season (June 2nd to November 17th) and Field Instructors for the fall (August 28th to November 17th).
 Positions open until filled.

 18 Woodlands Way

 Located in the heart of the Spruce Knob-Seneca Rocks National Recreation Area featuring two towering fins of rock sprouting from the mountain.
 The area offers world-class outdoor adventures including climbing, caving, mountain biking, hiking, backpacking, bird watching, paddling, fly-fishing, cross country skiing, tele-skiing, alpine skiing, snowshoeing and much more.
 Why not work where you can play?

 NROCKS Adventure Guides are responsible for safely leading, instructing and supervising guests at the Via Ferrata (offering a mile of fixed-anchor, professionally-guided rock climbing) and/or the North Fork Valley Canopy Tour (showcasing 12 exhilarating zip lines and 3 adventurous sky bridges).
 You'll work hard, but play even harder in the great outdoors, and meet people from all over looking for the same thing you are: rewarding work that is fun and exciting!
 Start and end dates of employment are flexible and can begin as early as March and end as late as November.
 Most Guides work a 3-season shift.
-If you are willing to work hard and have fun with a great group of coworkers, complete a job application and background check authorization form and send this along with your resume and cover letter to Chris Ward.
+If you are willing to work hard and have fun with a great group of coworkers, complete a job application and background check authorization form and send this along with your resume and cover letter to Katie Hanley.

 NROCKS Outdoor Adventures

 Circleville, WV 26804